ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ## Set Price

-This method sets thr price to purhcase a lootbox, it can only be called by the person that deployed the lootboxes.
+This method sets the price to purchase a lootbox, it can only be called by the person that deployed the lootboxes.

 ```csharp
 public async Task SetPrice(BigInteger price)